va-incompleteness/incompleteness-in-visual-analytics/README.md

 #### Tools and Software for Working With Uncertainty
 -[GraphTrail: Analyzing Large Multivariate, Heterogeneous Networks while Supporting Exploration History](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/graphtrail_chi2012.pdf): software that enables exploratory visual analysis of networks.

--[](https://innovis.cpsc.ucalgary.ca/supplemental/MyBrush/2018_VIS_mybrush.pdf): MyBrush is a tool used for brushing and linking in
+-[MyBrush: Brushing and Linking with Personal Agency](https://innovis.cpsc.ucalgary.ca/supplemental/MyBrush/2018_VIS_mybrush.pdf): MyBrush is a tool used for brushing and linking for visual analytics.

 #### Cognition of Incompleteness